AniList/submission-manual/docs/lightnovellabels.md

 The following is a compilation of light novel labels approved by the AniList staff.
-If there's a known LN label missing, feel free to contact a
+If there's a known LN label missing, feel free to contact a data mod through the [website](http://anilist.co/) or on [Discord](https://discord.gg/TF428cr) \#submission-support channel.

 | Label Name (Romaji) | Native Name (Native) | Publisher Name | Comments |
 | :--- | :--- | :-- | :-- |